saalfeldlab/ntakt/README.md

 ```

-**Note**: This access pattern is designed for convenience but is not very efficient.
+**Note**: This access pattern is designed for convenience but is not very efficient because it creates a new `Sampler` object instance for each value.
 Use in tight loop is discouraged.
-For efficient access of (large numbers of) individual voxels, use ImgLib2 `Cursor`, `RandomAccess`, or `LoopBuilder`.
+For efficient access of (large numbers of) individual voxels, this `Sampler` instance should be reused, use ImgLib2 `Cursor`, `RandomAccess`, or foreach constructs such as with `LoopBuilder`.

 ##### Intervals
 It is common practice to restrict unbounded `RandomAccessible` instances to certain intervals, e.g. when cropping a block out of a function defined on infinite domain.
-ntakt exposes the `Views.interval` functions as extensions to the `RandomAccessible` interface (and by extension `RandomAccessibleInterval`).
+Nta.kt exposes the `Views.interval` functions as extensions to the `RandomAccessible` interface (and by extension `RandomAccessibleInterval`).
 The `[]` operator is overloaded for `Interval`:
 ```kotlin
 val i1 = ra.interval(1L, 2L)